MicrosoftDocs/win32/desktop-src/IndexSrv/iadminindexserver-findfirstcatalog.md

 ---
-title: IAdminIndexServer FindFirstCatalog method
-description: Determines whether a catalog exists.
+Description: Determines whether a catalog exists.
 It also initializes the enumeration of catalogs, enabling you to find additional catalogs using the FindNextCatalog method. ms.assetid: 8be963c4-7d33-4ec3-adaf-21b27c9ba54c
-keywords:
-- FindFirstCatalog method Indexing Service
-- FindFirstCatalog method Indexing Service , IAdminIndexServer interface
-- IAdminIndexServer interface Indexing Service , FindFirstCatalog method
-topic_type:
-- apiref
-api_name:
-- IAdminIndexServer.FindFirstCatalog
-api_location:
-- Ciodm.dll
-api_type:
-- COM
+title: IAdminIndexServer::FindFirstCatalog method
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev